 A pupil becomes persistently absent when they miss 10% or more schooling across the school year for whatever reason.
-Absence at this level can have a considerable impact to any child's education and wellbeing.
+Absence at this level can have a considerably impact to any child's education and wellbeing.

-Lateness - Punctuality is equally important.
-Form times from 8.40-9.00am, and assemblies from 9.00 - 9.20am, are an essential time for the pupils to bond with their peer group, receive important messages for the day and celebrate with the school.
+- Lateness Punctuality is equally important.
+Form times from 8.40-9.am, and assemblies, are an essential time for the pupils to bond with their peer group, receive important messages for the day and celebrate with the school.
 It is also a time for the pupils to make sure they are organised and set up for their day.
-Punctuality is also important at the end of the school day, which finishes at 3.25pm for Reception, 3.30pm for Year 1, 3.35pm for year 2 and 3.40pm for years 3 - 8.

 Frequent or persistent lateness will be monitored by the school office, Form Teachers and the Deputy Head/DSL.
-The Deputy Head/DSL and or Form Teacher will speak to the pupil and, if appropriate and necessary, the parents

-- Continuing absence should a pupil be absent for more than one day without parents contacting the school, this will be treated as a matter of concern with potential safeguarding issues. - Ten Days' Absence Following the DfE guidance, the school will contact the local authority if 'any pupil fails to attend school regularly or has been absent without the school's permission for a continuous period of 10 days or more.' - Frequent Absence where a pupil begins to develop a pattern of absence, the Deputy Head, will speak to the pupil and, if appropriate, the parents.
+The Deputy Head/DSL and or Form Teacher will speak to the pupil and, if appropriate and necessary, the parents. - Continuing absence -should a pupil be absent for more than one day without parents contacting the school, this will be treated as a matter of concern with potential safeguarding issues. - Ten Days' Absence Following the DfE guidance, May 2022, the school will contact the local authority if 'any pupil fails to attend school regularly or has been absent without the school's permission for a continuous period of 10 days or more.' - Frequent Absence where a pupil begins to develop a pattern of absence, the Deputy Head, will speak to the pupil and, if appropriate, the parents.
 The school may liaise, wherever possible in collaboration with the parents, with external services or professionals, such as the pupil's GP and Local Authority Early Help services.
 The school has a duty of care to all of its pupils and absence from school may be an indicator that they may be in need of additional support.
 Such absences could indicate underlying issues, such as bullying, stress and anxiety of work and exams, friendship issues etc., which must be addressed.